Roland09/BubbleBall/README.md

 * create a new Unity 2019.4.2f1 project

+* install Post Processing via the Package Manager (used in the demo scene)

+* switch Color Space to Linear

-* download and import the project from https://bit.ly/BubbleBallSource
+* download and import the project from the GitHub repository https://bit.ly/BubbleBallSource

 * load the demo scene Assets/BubbleBall/_Demo/BubbleBall